India's Modi likely to find comfort in Trump's return and a shared worldview

 When President Joe Biden honored Modi with a state visit last year, he walked a tightrope as activists and groups pressured him to confront Modi over his human rights record.
 Still, the two leaders rolled out new business deals on defense and technology.

-Such concerns won't be an issue with Trump, said Uday Chandra, an expert on South Asia and foreign policy.
+Such concerns won't be an issue with Trump, said Uday Chandra, assistant professor of government at Georgetown University in Qatar.
 “He is a refreshing reset from the Indian perspective … he is much more transactional.”

 Trump, long an open admirer of Russian President Vladimir Putin, is also likely to be more understanding of India’s strategic partnership with Moscow, which dates back to the Cold War, its record purchases of Russian crude, and its refusal to pick a side in the war in Ukraine.
 “This was the real sort of thorn in India-U.S. relations over the past two years … but with Trump, I don’t see this being an issue,” Chandra said.